sagemathinc/cocalc-doc/source/teaching-students.rst

 .. image:: img/teaching/restart_project.png
     :width: 50%
+    :align: center

 Contacting your lecturer or TA
 ------------------------------------------

 If you need assistance with a piece of coursework you can contact the using the real-chat features.

 .. image:: img/teaching/student_question.png
     :width: 50%
+    :align: center

 Just click on the speech-bubble icon button located on the upper right hand corner of the piece of work you need help with and start typing straight away.